 The Myth of Business Communication Problems

 What’s that you say?
 Your organization has “communication problems”?
 I’ve heard that one before.
 It’s almost as common as “A guy walks into a bar…”, but not as funny.
 If there is a funny part it is that people often speak with apparent authority about “communication problems” without understanding what causes them at the root.
-And when we don’t understand problems at their root, we can never solve them.
-This article drills in on five top causes of communication problems in the business world, and helps expose communication problems as mostly symptoms, not core problems.
+Consequently, when we don’t understand problems at their root, we can never solve them.
+This article drills in on five top causes of business communication problems.
+It helps expose communication problems as mostly symptoms, not core problems.

 How We Get Confused

 As people, we tend to frame problems in terms of the things that are directly impacting us and causing us pain, discomfort, and/or difficulty.
 For example, if we were to get run over by a buffalo, we might blame the buffalo when, in fact, the problem was the renegade cowboy who started a buffalo stampede at the edge of town.
 Nonetheless, the buffalo that ran over us was highly memorable and certainly had an impact (get it?).
 So the buffalo, the thing that directly impacted us, is what we tend to focus on.
 Next thing you know there is a warrant out for the buffalo’s arrest or, worse yet, the local restaurant is running a special on buffalo burgers.
 Unfortunately for the buffalo, we solved the wrong problem.